jingruzhang/cli_daily_properties/NOTE.md

 Which one would you like to learn more about?
 (1-26) Goodbye!

-Step zero: basic interface and fake data
-Step one: scrape zillow with a static zipcode--60618
+Step zero: basic interface and fake data(completed) Step one: scrape zillow with a static zipcode--60618(completed) Step two: scrape zillow with a zipcode given by user

 What is a property?
 A property has an address